 - We support flexibility, collaboration, and openness to new ideas and practices.

 We promote an environment where communication is encouraged, open, and two-way.

-We share information that keeps stakeholders actively involved in decisions and actions that affect the success of the Library, because we recognize the importance of library-wide participation.
+We share information that keeps stakeholders actively involved in decisions and actions that affect the success of the Library, because we recognize the importance of institution-wide participation.